dmlc/xgboost/doc/tutorials/spark_estimator.rst

   spark-submit \
     --master spark://<master-ip>:7077 \
+    --conf spark.executor.cores=12 \
+    --conf spark.task.cpus=1 \
     --conf spark.executor.resource.gpu.amount=1 \
-    --conf spark.task.resource.gpu.amount=1 \
+    --conf spark.task.resource.gpu.amount=0.08 \
     --archives xgboost_env.tar.gz#environment \
     xgboost_app.py

-The submit command sends the Python environment created by pip or conda along with the specification of GPU allocation.
-We will revisit this command later on.
+The above command submits the xgboost pyspark application with the python environment created by pip or conda, specifying a request for 1 GPU and 12 CPUs per executor.
+So you can see, a total of 12 tasks per executor will be executed concurrently during the ETL phase.

 Model Persistence
 =================

-Similar to standard PySpark ml estimators, one can persist and reuse the model with ``save` and ``load`` methods:
+Similar to standard PySpark ml estimators, one can persist and reuse the model with ``save`` and ``load`` methods:

 .. code-block:: python